E-waste and chemicals

 E-waste doesn’t belong in the bin.
 As well as putting more pressure on limited landfill capacity, e-waste can be hazardous as it contains toxic materials.

-To keep recyclable e-waste out of landfill, the City of Sydney offers free quarterly drop-off days for its residents.
+To keep recyclable e-waste out of landfill, the City of Sydney offers free quarterly drop-off days.
 Be sure to mark the next date for e-waste drop-offs in your calendar.

 You can now drop off your old batteries, mobiles and light bulbs at Neighbourhood Service Centres and our libraries.